nixworks/public/news/2007/11/22/README.md

 ##### Jordan
 ### [ Jordanian King Abdullah appoints technocrat Nader al-Dahabi as the new Prime Minister. ](/news/2007/11/22/jordanian-king-abdullah-appoints-technocrat-nader-al-dahabi-as-the-new-prime-minister.md)
-_Context: Nader al-Dahabi, Jordanian King, Abdullah II of Jordan, Prime Minister, Jordan, technocrat_
+_Context: Jordan, technocrat, Prime Minister, Nader al-Dahabi, Jordanian King, Abdullah II of Jordan_

 ##### Bangladesh
 ### [ Bangladeshi feminist writer Taslima Nasreen leaves Kolkata after riots against her in which at least 43 people were hurt. ](/news/2007/11/22/bangladeshi-feminist-writer-taslima-nasreen-leaves-kolkata-after-riots-against-her-in-which-at-least-43-people-were-hurt.md)
-_Context: riot, Taslima Nasreen, feminist, Bangladesh, Kolkata_
+_Context: Taslima Nasreen, Kolkata, Bangladesh, riot, feminist_

 ##### Argentina
 ### [ Argentinian defense minister Nilda Garr sacks the head of military intelligence, Brigadier General Osvaldo Montero, for plotting to replace her. ](/news/2007/11/22/argentinian-defense-minister-nilda-garre-sacks-the-head-of-military-intelligence-brigadier-general-osvaldo-montero-for-plotting-to-replac.md)
-_Context: Brigadier General, Osvaldo Montero, military intelligence, Nilda Garr, Argentina, defense minister_
+_Context: Osvaldo Montero, Nilda Garr, military intelligence, Argentina, Brigadier General, defense minister_

 ##### Sri Lanka
 ### [ Sri Lanka bans the Tamils Rehabilitation Organisation charity, saying it "is funding the Liberation Tigers of Tamil Eelam". ](/news/2007/11/22/sri-lanka-bans-the-tamils-rehabilitation-organisation-charity-saying-it-is-funding-the-liberation-tigers-of-tamil-eelam.md)
-_Context: LTTE, Sri Lanka, Tamils Rehabilitation Organisation_
+_Context: LTTE, Tamils Rehabilitation Organisation, Sri Lanka_

 ##### Bomb
 ### [ A bomb attack on a bus kills five people and hurts 12 in the Russian republic of North Ossetia-Alania. ](/news/2007/11/22/a-bomb-attack-on-a-bus-kills-five-people-and-hurts-12-in-the-russian-republic-of-north-ossetia-alania.md)
-_Context: bus, bomb, Russia, North Ossetia_
+_Context: bomb, Russia, North Ossetia, bus_

 ##### England
 ### [ England football coach Steve McClaren and his deputy Terry Venables are sacked after England lose 3-2 to Croatia at Wembley Stadium. ](/news/2007/11/22/england-football-coach-steve-mcclaren-and-his-deputy-terry-venables-are-sacked-after-england-lose-3-2-to-croatia-at-wembley-stadium.md)
-_Context: Terry Venables, Wembley Stadium, Steve McClaren, England, Croatia_
+_Context: Terry Venables, Wembley Stadium, Croatia, Steve McClaren, England_

 ##### Anders Fogh Rasmussen
 ### [ Danish Prime Minister Anders Fogh Rasmussen says that Denmark will hold a new referendum on relinquishing its opt-outs, including an exemption from the European common currency, the euro, during the next four years. ](/news/2007/11/22/danish-prime-minister-anders-fogh-rasmussen-says-that-denmark-will-hold-a-new-referendum-on-relinquishing-its-opt-outs-including-an-exempt.md)
-_Context: Denmark, euro, Anders Fogh Rasmussen, a new referendum on relinquishing its opt-outs, common currency, Europe_
+_Context: Europe, Anders Fogh Rasmussen, common currency, a new referendum on relinquishing its opt-outs, Denmark, euro_

 ##### 2007 Pakistani state of emergency
 ### [ Pakistan is suspended from the Commonwealth of Nations again for its imposition of the state of emergency. ](/news/2007/11/22/pakistan-is-suspended-from-the-commonwealth-of-nations-again-for-its-imposition-of-the-state-of-emergency.md)
-_Context: states of emergency, Commonwealth of Nations, 2007 Pakistani state of emergency, Pakistan_
+_Context: Commonwealth of Nations, states of emergency, 2007 Pakistani state of emergency, Pakistan_

 ##### IAEA
 ### [ The head of IAEA, Mohamed ElBaradei, says the agency cannot be sure "about the absence of undeclared nuclear material and activities" in Iran. ](/news/2007/11/22/the-head-of-iaea-mohamed-elbaradei-says-the-agency-cannot-be-sure-about-the-absence-of-undeclared-nuclear-material-and-activities-in-ir.md)
-_Context: nuclear, Iran, Mohamed ElBaradei, IAEA_
+_Context: Mohamed ElBaradei, IAEA, Iran, nuclear_

 ##### EMCDDA
 ### [ A report by the EMCDDA says the number of cocaine users in the European Union has increased by one million in one year. ](/news/2007/11/22/a-report-by-the-emcdda-says-the-number-of-cocaine-users-in-the-european-union-has-increased-by-one-million-in-one-year.md)